Crypt212/obsidian-vault/MindMap/Software Engineering/Backend Development/Web Server.md

-- Is some a computer hardware and underlying software handling requests from clients via [[]]
+- Is some a computer hardware and underlying software handling requests from clients via [[HTTP/HTTPS]] Protocols,